RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: RV-HATE

-RV-HATE consists of four modules ($\mathtt{M_0}$--$\mathtt{M_3}$) designed to capture dataset-specific characteristics. $\mathtt{M_1}$--$\mathtt{M_3}$ extend $\mathtt{M_0}$ by incorporating their specialized functionality for hate speech detection.
-1) We fine-tune each module using contrastive learning.
-2) We then introduce a voting mechanism that combines the outputs of all modules to reflect the diverse characteristics of each dataset.
-To enhance this process, we apply reinforcement learning~\citep{fu2025rlae, birman2022}, which assigns optimized and dataset-specific weights to each module during the voting process.
+RV-HATE consists of four modules ($\mathtt{M_0}$--$\mathtt{M_3}$) designed to capture dataset-specific characteristics.
+The three modules~$\mathtt{M_1}, \mathtt{M_2}, \mathtt{M_3}$ extend $\mathtt{M_0}$ by incorporating their specialized functionality for hate speech detection.
+We fine-tune each module using contrastive learning and then present a voting mechanism that combines the outputs of all modules to reflect the diverse characteristics of each dataset.
+We further enhance the performance via reinforcement learning~\citep{fu2025rlae, birman2022} that assigns optimized and dataset-specific weights for these modules during the voting process.
 The overall framework is illustrated in Figure~\ref{fig:overview}.

-\subsection{Clustering-based Contrastive Learning ($\mathtt{M_0}$)}
+\subsection{Clustering-based Contrastive Learning~($\mathtt{M_0}$)}

-We adopt the SharedCon approach of \citet{AhnKKH24} and refine the model by modifying the criterion for anchor selection, based on the intuition that cosine similarity better reflects semantic alignment in high-dimensional embedding space.
+We adopt the SharedCon approach of \citet{AhnKKH24} and refine the model by modifying the criterion for anchor selection based on the intuition that cosine similarity better reflects semantic alignment in high-dimensional embedding space.
 Accordingly, we use cosine similarity instead of Euclidean distance when measuring the margin between cluster centers and their closest representatives.
 Unlike Euclidean distance, which captures absolute magnitude difference, cosine similarity focuses on vector direction.
 This helps to identify semantically similar data in contrastive learning better.
 The example sentences of cosine similarity and Euclidean distance are shown in Appendix~\ref{app:cos}.